yudhisteer/Pseudo-LiDARs-with-Stereo-Vision/README.md

 ---------------

 ## 3. Simple Stereo
-Now we want to recover r3-dimensional structure of a scene from two images.
+Now we want to recover a 3-Dimensional structure of a scene from two images.
 Before we dive into this, let's ask ourselves, given a calibrated camera, can we find the 3D scene point from a sinple 2D image?
 The answer is **no**.
 But we do know that the corresponding 3D point must lie on an ```outgoing ray``` shown in green and given that the camera is calibrated, we know the equation of this ray.

 <div align="center">
   <img src="https://github.com/yudhisteer/Pseudo-LiDARs-and-3D-Computer-Vision/assets/59663734/1c804ebb-305a-4b2b-a68a-995f20490f86" width="450" height="300"/>